Daniel-KM/Omeka-S-module-Reference/README.md

 taken from the url of an advanced search, converted into an array with `parse_str`.
 The conversion is automatically done inside the user interface (page blocks).

+### Api to get references and facets

+To get the results via api, use a standard query and append the options you need, for example `/api/references?metadata=dcterms:subject` to get the list of all subjects, or `/api/references?metadata=foaf:Person` to get the list of all resources with class "Person".
+You can add multiple metadata together: `medatadata[]=dcterms:subject&medatadata[]=dcterms:creator`

+Options are the same than the view helper:

+- resource_name: items (default), "item_sets", "media", "resources".
+- sort_by: "alphabetic" (default), "count", or any available column.
+- sort_order: "asc" (default) or "desc".
+- filters: array Limit values to the specified data.
+Currently managed:
+  - "languages": list of languages.
+Values without language are returned with the empty value "".
+This option is used only for properties.
+  - "datatypes": array Filter property values according to the data types.
+    Default datatypes are "literal", "resource", "resource:item", "resource:itemset", "resource:media" and "uri".
+    Warning: "resource" is not the same than specific resources.
+    Use module Bulk Edit or Bulk Check to specify all resources automatically.
+  - "begin": array Filter property values that begin with these strings, generally one or more initials.
+  - "end": array Filter property values that end with these strings.
+- values: array Allow to limit the answer to the specified values.
+- first: false (default), or true (get first resource).
+- list_by_max: 0 (default), or the max number of resources for each reference) The max number should be below 1024 (mysql limit for group_concat).
+- fields: the fields to use for the list of resources, if any.
+If not set, the output is an associative array with id as key and title as value.
+If set, value is an array of the specified fields.
+- initial: false (default), or true (get first letter of each result).
+- distinct: false (default), or true (distinct values by type).
+- datatype: false (default), or true (include datatype of values).
+- lang: false (default), or true (include language of value to result).
+- include_without_meta: false (default), or true (include total of resources with no metadata) (TODO Check if this option is still needed).
+- output: "list" (default) or "associative" (possible only without added
+  options: first, initial, distinct, datatype, or lang).

+A standard resource query can be appended to the query.
+The property argument supports some more types for the properties: `sw`/`nsw` for "starts with" or not, `ew`/`new` for "ends with" or not, `in`/`nin` for "in list" or not, `res`/`nres` for "has resource" or not.

+Don't confuse the filters and the query: the query limits the resource to search, generally a site or an item set, and the filters limits the returned list of references.

+For the filters and the fields, they can be written in various ways to simplify url request, for example:
+`fields[]=o:id&fields[]=o:title&fields[]=o:item_set&fields[]=bibo:shortTitle`
+`fields=o:id,o:title,o:item_set,bibo:shortTitle`
+or
+`filters[begin][]=w&filters[begin][]=x&filters[begin][]=y&filters[begin][]=z`
+`filters[begin]=w,x,y,z`

 Note about linked resources
 ---------------------------